Amicus/end-dash/README.md

 });
 ```

-If your model changes, the DOM updates!
+If your models changes, the DOM will update to reflect the changes.

 ## Building and testing